Strong Singers, Dancers, and Actors of all ages and ethnicities.

 * Slate at the beginning of each of your videos.
 This means introducing yourself, and the song you’ll be signing for the vocal audition

 Here is some information specific to your vocal audition.

-- Make sure that your voice is louder than the song you are singing.
+* Make sure that your vocals are louder than the music in the song

 CHOREOGRAPHY AUDITION INFO